 73mg/4.5kg = 16mg/kg

-20mg/kg – Mild symptoms: Nausea, vomiting, diarrhea, increased thirst, restlessness
+20mg/kg – Causes mild symptoms: Nausea, vomiting, diarrhea, increased thirst, restlessness

-40-50mg/kg – Serious symptoms: Hyperactivity, increased urination, rigidity, difficulty walking, tremor
+40-50mg/kg – Causes serious symptoms: Hyperactivity, increased urination, rigidity, difficulty walking, tremor

-60mg/kg – Severe symptoms: Rapid heart and respiratory rate, cardiac arrhythmias, seizures, fever, coma, death
+60mg/kg – Causes severe symptoms: Rapid heart and respiratory rate, cardiac arrhythmias, seizures, fever, coma, death

 Dark chocolate is poisonous for dogs!